TheDizzler/TriggerAction/readme.md

 >- added ability to disable pop-up message in hrReporter in StringHelper (changes also made in GraphicsAsset)
 >- made changes to AssetSet: can add animations
 >- changed Animations: frametime is now held by individual frame
->- added prototype function to Screen for actions to take when a joystick is removed
+>- added prototype functions to Screen for actions to take when a joystick is removed (controllerRemoved(size_t controllerSlot)) and added (newController(HANDLE joyHandle))
 >- added functional getText() to Dialog
 >- made Dialog conform to a minimum size
 >- updates to GUIFactory to create Dialog with possibilities of errors